Top 10 Organic Sunscreens for Sensitive Skin

 Personal story: After a chemical sunscreen caused cystic acne, I tried mineral sunscreen for acne-prone skin.
 Within weeks, my skin calmed down, and there were no new breakouts!

-Key Ingredients to Look For
+Key Ingredients to Look For in Organic Sunscreen

 For example, Non-Nano Zinc Sunscreen is safe for the face and body.
 It pairs well with titanium dioxide, which is ideal for oily skin since it is lightweight and less likely to leave a white cast.

-Avoid chemical filters like oxybenzone or octinoxate, which are linked to coral damage and skin irritation assay issues.
+Avoid chemical filters like oxybenzone or octinoxate, which are linked to coral damage and skin irritation issues.
 Instead, look for non-comedogenic formulas, which won’t clog pores or worsen cystic acne.

 For extra hydration, ingredients like shea butter or hyaluronic acid help dry, sensitive skin stay moisturized.